 I recent got on Bookstagram, the so-called corner of Instagram for readers.
 At first it was really exciting looking at all the beautiful, dreamy photos of books next to lattes and flowers, and fantasizing about my book being in those pictures.
-I got super excited and messaged all of the pretty book people to see if they would do this for me if I sent them a free copy.
+I got super excited and messaged all of the pretty book people to see if they would do this for me and give me a book review if I sent them a free copy.

 Apparently it doesn't work that way.
 As I scrolled longingly through their neatly organized bookshelves and coffee shop filled lives, they either ignored me or sent the curt, cold, "I'm not interested" line.
 Nothing would move their hearts of stone, not even my glorious macro-influencer status of 132K followers.
 GOOSEBUMPS: THE GAME AND RUSSIAN JEWELRY COMPANIES WANT ME TO MARKET THEIR PRODUCTS YET BOOKSTAGRAM REJECTS ME.
 Now I start flinching whenever I see a perfectly organized nightstand with a book on it.
 Succulent and cat photos also rub the emotional wounds a little.